gulerianitin/gulerianitin.github.io/_posts/2025-01-01-The-Princeton-Companion-to-Mathematics.md

+---
-# The Princeton Companion to Mathematics
+title: 'The Princeton Companion to Mathematics Review'

-Here's an enhanced version of your review with additional sources:
+date: 2025-01-01
+permalink: /posts/the-princeton-companion-to-mathematics
+tags:
+  - Mathematical Physics
+  - Roger Penrose
+  - Theory of Everything
 ---

 **Review of *The Princeton Companion to Mathematics***